jupyterhub/jupyterhub/docs/source/reference/sharing.md

 1. are 'granted' to a user or group
 2. grant only limited permissions (e.g. only 'access' or access and start/stop)
-3. may be revoked by anyone with the `admin:shares` permissions
+3. may be revoked by anyone with the `shares` permissions
 4. (may) expire

 Additionally a "share code" is a string, which has all the same properties as a share aside from the user or group.